WormFood/Kenwood_TK-840_utils/README.md

 Most importantly, the patched firmware can be made to **honor the programmed TX frequency field**, instead of forcing the factory hard-coded repeater offset behavior.
 This makes the radio much more practical for amateur use and allows arbitrary transmit/receive frequency pairs where the hardware permits them.

+This radio has been around forever!
+Why has nobody done this before me?
 Additional patches and firmware experiments are being developed as the firmware is reverse engineered.

 ## Tools